 2. Recognize Cost Reduction Potentials

 A second important consideration is cost management.
-It can have a considerable influence on the long-term profitability of onshore and offshore wind asset management.
+It can have a considerable influence on the long-term performance of onshore and offshore wind asset management.

 A cost prediction by the International Renewable Energy Agency has really stuck with me.
 Their research asserts that if managed efficiently, between 2011 and 2040, lower costs can make wind turbines approximately 28% cheaper.
 Now that’s a promising figure, which I hope piques your interest.